Political repression: Direct vs. indirect repression

-Repressive Success and Monitoring
+Repressive success and monitoring

-Individuals indirectly exposed to repression self-report higher trust in the leader and ruling party.
+Individuals indirectly exposed to repression self-report higher trust in the leader and the ruling party.
 This phenomenon was observed in Zimbabwe under Robert Mugabe, where the effects of repression increased approaching elections, even with deteriorating social and economic conditions.
 A large signifier of whether or not repression is successful in a state is evidence of preference falsification– where the preference expressed by an individual in public diverges from their private preference.
 In North Korea, accused of highly repressive activity in media and public culture, 100% of citizens vote in ‘no choice’ parliamentary elections so the state can identify defectors.
 Citizens are required to show complete devotion to North Korea's current leader and sacrifice their safety if they choose to speak out.
 Repressive measures including prison camps, torture, forced labor, and threats of execution are just some of the costs of defection.
+The Chinese Communist Party implements extensive surveillance measures in the People's Republic of China, including Internet censorship, camera monitoring, and other forms of mass surveillance.
+These practices involve technologies such as AI, facial recognition, fingerprint identification, voice and iris recognition, big data analysis, DNA testing, and are closely linked to the Social Credit System in mainland China.
+At the same time, many domestic Chinese technology companies are also involved in the country's large-scale surveillance programs.
+These primarily include companies such as Hikvision, Sensetime, Huawei, ZTE, and others.